Books by Bill Wall

 In February 2009, a man killed a friend with a sword after a chess game in Alameda, California.
 An argument broke out during their game, and the two started wrestling.
 Joseph Groom retreated to his bedroom and returned with a sword, which he used to stab Kelly Kjersem once.
 Kjersem later died.

-In 2010, someone fired a shot at The Chess Club in Syracuse, New York.
-A 16-year old boy received a gunshot wound to the foot.
+On August 15, 2010, someone fired a shot at The Chess Club in Syracuse, New York.
+Damani Prince, a 16-year old boy received a gunshot wound to the foot.
+The shooting occurred shortly before midnight after a fight broke up a party at the Chess Club.